 - LEED AP BD+C

 Brewery Expansion Project, Piedras Negras, Mexico – Analyzed delay on of five new, state-of-the-art packaging lines on a brewery expansion project to increase capacity to 20 million hectoliters of packaged beer annually, making it one of the largest in the world.
+Contract value was in excess of $250M.
 Assisted in writing deposition questions, performed a site visit, and lead meetings with senior stakeholders to establish a delay position.
 Engaged leading fact witnesses to develop detailed timelines of events and corroborated all facts with project documents.
 End work product involved a series of comprehensive graphics integrated with an extensive report which was used as a road-map to a successful settlement.

 Crankshaft Press Foundation, Pennsylvania – Analyzed the delay associated with a new, highly complex $9M crankshaft press foundation.
 Evaluated delay and alleged damages levied against the client.
 Reviewed the schedules and created powerful graphics with an accompanying report which detailed the root cause of the delays.
 Assisted the client during mediation of the claim which ultimately lead to a successful settlement.

 High Rise Modular Hotel, New York – Evaluated cost increases associated with construction of a unique, 23-story modular hotel in Manhattan, New York City with 210 modules.
 Reviewed and analyzed scope growth and associated hard and soft construction costs to determine areas of budget overruns.
 Root causes of overruns were determined based on a full review of project documents to include, but not limited to: financial statements, plans and specs, meeting minutes, and contractor cost reports.
 Results discovered through extensive analysis were developed into graphics and presented as a detailed report of findings complete with recommendations to assist the client in making more accurate budget projects and avoid overruns on future projects.